-The Career Advancement Program offers international university students, recent graduates and young professionals the opportunity to become a J-1 Intern or J-1 Trainee with a U.S. business.
-These structured and guided training programs offer the chance for cultural immersion in the United States and professional development in the J-1 Intern’s or J-1 Trainee’s specific academic or occupational field.
+The Career Advancement Program offers international university students, recent graduates and young professionals the opportunity to become an Intern or Trainee with a U.S. business.
+These structured and guided training programs offer the chance for cultural immersion in the U.S. and professional development in the Intern’s or Trainee’s specific academic or occupational field.

-Greenheart Exchange is designated by the U.S. Department of State to sponsor J-1 Interns and J-1 Trainees in the following occupational fields:
+Greenheart Exchange is designated by the U.S. Department of State to sponsor J-1 visas for Interns and Trainees in the following occupational fields:

-Self-placed (SP) program: J-1 applicants arrange their own intern or trainee placement with a U.S. Host Organization.
-Once you have secured a training/internship opportunity, you are ready to get started.
+Self-Placement (SP) program: Applicants arrange their own Intern or Trainee placement with a U.S. host organization.
+Once you have secured a training or internship opportunity, you are ready to get started.

-Full Placement (FP) program: Greenheart Exchange will assist in identifying the potential placements for the J-1 Intern and J-1 Trainee candidates in Hospitality and Culinary industries.
+Full-Placement (FP) program: Greenheart Exchange assists in identifying placements for the Intern and Trainee candidates.

 Responsibilities of Our Sending Partners

-Greenheart Exchange carefully reviews each prospective J-1 Intern and J-1 Trainee for the Exchange Visitor Program on a case-by-case basis.
+Greenheart Exchange carefully reviews each prospective Intern and Trainee for the Exchange Visitor Program on a case-by-case basis.

 Greenheart Exchange will work with you to ensure that your proposed T/IPP is in-line with Exchange Visitor Program requirements.
 However, consider these basic requirements as you develop the T/IPP:

-Greenheart Exchange carefully reviews each prospective Host Organization interested in hosting a J-1 Intern or J-1 Trainee.
-As the J-1 Intern or J-1 Trainee visa sponsor, Greenheart Exchange is responsible for ensuring each Host Organization meets the qualification necessary to participate in the program.
+Greenheart Exchange carefully reviews each prospective host organization interested in hosting an international Intern or Trainee.
+As the visa sponsor, Greenheart Exchange is responsible for ensuring each host organization meets the qualifications necessary to participate in the program.
 Please keep in mind these basic requirements:

-Greenheart Exchange reviews the J-1 applicant for eligibility once the required documents (see list below) have been submitted.
+Greenheart Exchange reviews the applicant for eligibility once the following required documents are submitted:

-Upon successful receipt of a J-1 Visa, the J-1 applicant will be able to schedule travel arrangements to the U.S. Be sure to let Greenheart know once a flight to the U.S. has been booked.
+Upon successful receipt of a J-1 visa, the applicant will be able to schedule travel arrangements to the U.S. Be sure to let Greenheart know once a flight to the U.S. has been booked.

 What is not included?

-J-1 applicants should disclose any interest in applying for a J-2 dependent as early in the J-1 Intern or J-1 Trainee application process as possible.
+Intern and Trainee applicants should disclose any interest in applying for a J-2 dependent as early in the Intern or Trainee application process as possible.